 48 Hours of 4-H - October 11-12

-On October 11 and 12, the weekend immediately following National 4-H Week, an estimated 3,000 people from at least 58 counties are expected to participate in more than 130 different community service projects.
-You can learn more about this on the 484H webpage and from this news article.
+On October 11 and 12, 2014 the weekend immediately following National 4-H Week, an estimated 3,000 people from at least 58 counties participated in more than 130 different community service projects.
+Plan now to be a part of the the next event, October 10-11, 2015.

 New 4-H SPIN Club Resources Available

 The purpose of 4-H SPIN Clubs is to expand opportunities for youth and adults to experience and benefit from the Kansas 4-H youth development program.
 Through 4-H SPIN Clubs, youth not typically part of 4-H will participate in sustained 4-H youth development activities led by adult volunteers.
 In 4-H SPIN Clubs, youth will learn about a subject of interest to them, have positive interactions with their peers, and develop life skills.